 LocationSaint Kilda East, Australia

-From the architect.
+Text description provided by the architects.
 The design objective of St Kilda East House was to create a family home that allowed and represented through its built form, two generations comfortably living together with a balance of privacy and family interaction.
 The house needed to function as a typical family home with levels of privacy and intimacy appropriate to shared living.

 We wanted our design and the language of the project to represent these different expressions in era and lifestyle of the clients through materiality and form.
 This framework allowed for the juxtaposition of elements like the steel bay window (street facing) against its heritage backdrop and the clear delineation between the kitchen mass and its outer walls as it extended upwards into the void over.